Aliases for ABL2 Gene

 GeneCards Summary for ABL2 Gene

 ABL2 (ABL Proto-Oncogene 2, Non-Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with ABL2 include Leukemia.
-Among its related pathways are ErbB signaling pathway and Allograft rejection.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with ABL2 include Leukemia and Leukemia, Chronic Myeloid.
+Among its related pathways are Signaling by Robo receptor and Signaling by Slit.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ABL1.

 UniProtKB/Swiss-Prot Summary for ABL2 Gene